Jev1337/Quizizz-Assistant/README.md

 Quizizz Assistant is a userscript designed to assist with Quizizz games by marking the correct answers.
 It uses the CheatNetwork API to retrieve the answers for a given Quizizz game.

 ## Features
+Note: This has only been tested in Test Mode.

 - Automatically marks the correct answers in Quizizz games.
 - Uses the CheatNetwork API to retrieve answers.